dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1006: Striving for equity results in better societal outcomes.
+### T1006: A just society values equity and cooperation.

 |Support|
 |---|